stubailo/meteor-rest/README.md

+# REST for Meteor

-# Packages to help you build a REST API for your Meteor app
+I'm working on a set of packages that will make it easy to create a REST API for your Meteor app.

 ## Completed